Improviser14/Freewurk_react/README.md

 # Freewurk_react

-A full-stack React app with a Node backend and MongoDB db.
+A full-stack React app with a Node backend and MongoDB.
 Mobile-responsive with a custom font: "Occupied"

 Concept: